google/closure-library/doc/develop/conformance_rules.md

 ## Explanation of conformance rules

-{: #logger}
-### goog.debug.Logger

-`goog.debug.Logger` should not be used directly.
-Use the `goog.log` static wrappers instead, as `goog.log` is safely strippable from production code.
-On the other hand, `goog.debug.Logger` is only stripped from code if the `logger_` suffix is used in the name.

-Note:  You may see "possible violations" for code that is not a logger if the code is badly typed.
-Verify that you have a dependency on the type you are expecting.

 ### eval

 `eval` is a security risk and is not allowed to be used.
 Since values passed to